 How Do Process Servers Get Clients?

 The single biggest challenge when learning how to start a process server business is finding good clients.

 Anyone can register a business, but it’s the ability to grind out the work everyday, finding new clients and working with the ones you have, that takes a process server business from just an idea to reality.

 The are basically two ways to find clients for your process server business:

 - Proactively seek new clients by visiting or calling law firms, self-help legal centers, mortgage lenders, rental agencies, and any other place that might require the services of a good process server.
 I recommend making your visits in person, with a good process server marketing letter in hand.
 In fact, if I had to start over in a new town and build a business from scratch, the first thing I would do is print up some business cards and start pounding the pavement.

-- But if you hate selling, and the thought of visiting law offices in person makes your palms sweat, you can take a more passive approach to finding clients by building a website.
-It’s easy.
-I promise.
-And you can use tools like Google Maps, AdWords, and local business listings to get found by people looking for a process server in your area.
+- But if you hate selling, and the thought of visiting law offices in person makes your palms sweat, you can take a different approach to finding clients by building a website.

-How to Start a Process Server Business in Ten Steps:
+How to Start a Process Server Business in Seven Steps:

 - Research how to become a process server in your state and complete the requirements (if any).

-- Order a stack of shiny business cards from Moo or VistaPrint (be sure to include your new office number).
+- Order a stack of shiny business cards (be sure to include your new website’s address).

 - Customize a marketing letter to distribute to attorneys and other potential clients.

 - Visit law firms in your area, introduce yourself, and ask for work.